 The productivity and efficiency of the rehabilitation was not assessed for the Killarney Wetland rehabilitation project as it was considered unlikely to generate realistic figures due to the unique nature of the site in terms of its remote location and limited accessibility.
-It is important to note that the Killarney Wetland rehabilitation project formed on accurate data.
+It is important to note that the Killarney Wetland rehabilitation project formed part of a cluster of projects, and as such the supplied data was considered to be somewhat vague, and was in some instances based on estimates rather than on accurate data.

-The Level 2 monitoring required the collection of baseline information and a site visit was undertaken prior to the initiation wetlandrehabilitation activities in 2004.
+The Level 2 monitoring required the collection of baseline information and a site visit was undertaken prior to the initiation of wetlandrehabilitation activities in 2004.
 Most of the rehabilitation structures were completed in 2005/2006.
 A subsequent site visit was carried out in 2007 following the completion all of the rehabilitation interventions and the information was then compared to assess the changes in the wetland.
 As outlined in WET-RehabEvaluate, outcomes of the wetland rehabilitation were assessed in terms of the effects on:

-- ecosystem health; and - the delivery of ecosystem services.
+- · ecosystem health; and - the delivery of ecosystem services.